 Pursuant to a \$22,190 grant from the Justice Research and Statistics Association, Authority staff in collaboration with the Illinois Department of Corrections (IDOC) is conducting an indepth examination of the backgrounds, needs, and services received by female delinquents that have been committed to IDOC.
 Ultimately, this project seeks to develop research, programming and policy recommendations to aid the State in the implementation of gender-specific programming for female delinquents.
 The project entails examining already existing information collected by IDOC on each female inmate.
 These data are being used to develop an in-depth profile of girls residing in IDOC.
 In addition, more detailed and exploratory data will be collected through focus groups of IDOC staff members regarding the barriers and successes to working with girls, girls' unique needs, and the types of services that may help girls return successfully to their communities.
-Additionally, a detailed inventory of the programs, in combination with the needs assessment, will assist in identifying service gaps.
+Additionally, a detailed inventory of the programs currently offered through IDOC and the characteristics of the girls receiving these programs, in combination with the needs assessment, will assist in identifying service gaps.
 The final report of the project is due on March 15, 2003.